pouriamoosavi/bade/README.md

 # BADE (Bourne Again DEploy)

 ## Why another deploy extension
+Yet another deploy extension for VSCode.
 All other deploy extensions failed to do a simple deploy on a simple ssh connection for me.
 So I wrote this.<br>
 It is as simple as possible.

 ## Support and does not support